 A figure of speech creates a figurative rather than a literal meaning for a word or phrase via adding, deleting, or changing words and ideas in a phrase.
 In other words, the typical definition or popularly assumed meaning or structure of the word or phrase does not apply.
 Some languages — such as the English language — contain more elements of figurative speech than others.
 In such languages, examples of figures of speech might include the following: simile, metaphor, irony, and hyperbole.
 These methods may be used for creatively drawing attention to a subject, for helping to clarify a subject, or even for confusing a subject.

 Figurative language deals with implications rather than realities.
 In other words, what an individual says or writes may not correlate with what an individual actually means.
 Such techniques are commonplace in certain dialects and languages.
 Therefore, figures of speech may be nonexistent in some regions or have limited use.
-Different structures and methods may be implemented in regions that do employ figure of speech usage.
+Different structures and methods may be implemented in regions that do use them.

 In general, four methods can be applied in creating a figure of speech.
 An individual might add material to a phrase, like extra words or letters.
 Likewise, material may be taken away.
-These figure of speech types are called addition and omission, respectively.
-The third structural figure of speech type is transposition, which involves moving material in a phrase from one location to another location.
+These figures of speech are called addition and omission, respectively.
+The third structural type is transposition, which involves moving material in a phrase from one location to another location.
 A fourth category — permutation — does not address structural change, rather it deals with transforming the meaning of a word or phrase.